 Big Brother wrote his sight words in white crayon – giggling along the way because he thought it was SO funny that he couldn’t actually see them!

 Then, he used the marker to color each heart.
 As he filled the hearts with red, he was thrilled to watch the color roll away from the waxy white crayon lines he’d written earlier, magically exposing his sight words.

 For an added challenge, you can write in the sight words for the child and have them read it as they uncover it!

 Grab Your Copy

 Ready to play?!
-Click the blue button below to download your free copy of the heart word sheet and then scroll down to snag 20 more Valentine centers your students will LOVE in our shop or on Teachers Pay Teachers!
+Click the blue button below to download your free copy of the heart word sheet and then scroll down to snag our Editable Sight Word Games for more fun!